 A TA-55 computer system monitors the smoke and heat sensors, fire-alarm pull boxes, and drop box push-button alarms located throughout TA-55.
 Fire-alarm pull boxes and/or drop box push-button alarms are located in the vicinity of the waste management units addressed in this permit.
 Fire-alarm pull boxes may be used by personnel to activate a local fire alarm when a fire or other emergency is discovered.
 Fire-alarm pull boxes are located in TA-55-4, Room 401, and throughout the basement in the vicinity of the container storage management units.
 The equipment includes portable eyewash stations and safety showers.
-Eyewash stations and safety showers are located on the Container Storage Pad and outside on the south side of TA-55-4 near TA-55-185.
-Safety showers are readily available in the following locations: TA-55-4, Room 401; in the basement of TA-55-4; on the Container Storage Pad; and outside on the south side of TA-55-4.
+Eyewash stations and safety showers are located in Room 401 and throughout the basement of TA-55-4.
+Eyewash stations are also located on the Container Storage Pad and outside on the south side of TA-55-4 near TA-55-185.
+Safety showers are readily available in the following locations: TA-55-4, Room 401; in the basement of TA-55-4; on the Container Storage Pad; and outside on the south side of the south side of TA-55-4.
 SDS provide useful exposure information and are available in Room 401 and in the basement of TA-55-4.